theproductindex/theproductindex.com/docs/README.md

 This is what they do, over and over again.

-### Product Manager vs. Project Manager
+## Product Manager vs. Project Manager

 This is the most common confusion.
 Project managers are responsible for accomplishing the project.
 A project usually has a timeline and a budget as a constraint.

 Product Managers are responsible for the success of the product, which is measured by key performance indicators (KPIs).
 However, they need the skill of project management to manage product releases.

-### Product Manager vs. Product Marketing Manager
+## Product Manager vs. Product Marketing Manager

 Product Marketing Managers are responsible for telling the world about that product.
-This include positioning, messaging, pricing product launches.
+This include positioning, messaging and pricing and managing product launches.
 They also provide tools for selling the product and leading marketing programs.

 Product managers are responsible for validating the product with real customers and users.